Here’s a check-list for anyone who is starting out as a stained-glass painter:

 We make our own.
 Here’s our specification:

 - At least 22 inches by 16 inches.
-Can certainly be larger – make sure the glass is strong enough – but not much smaller.
+Can certainly be larger – make sure the glass is strong enough: you’ll lean heavily on it – but not much smaller.
 (Size is important.)
 You must allow for the size of your glass (possibly several pieces at one time), plus some/all of your design (which will be as large as it is), plus your palette (because it’s sometimes useful to illuminate your glass paint from beneath)

 - At least 3 mm toughened glass on top (but this is your decision) which is sandblasted on one side to diffuse the light.
 Our glass rests on a narrow internal ledge.
 (It’s possible to use plastic instead of glass, but the main disadvantage is its flexibility when you lean on it to paint.)